 make docs target from the

-By submitting content ideas and corrections you are agreeing they can be used in this workshop under the Creative Commons Attribution ShareAlike 4.0 International license.
+By submitting content ideas and corrections you are agreeing they can be used in this book under the Creative Commons Attribution ShareAlike 4.0 International license.
 Attribution will be detailed via GitHub contributors.

 All content and interaction with any persons or systems must be done so with respect and within the Practicalli Code of Conduct.

 If something doesnt seem quite right or something is missing from the book, please raise an issue via the GitHub repository explaining in as much detail as you can.